-- 6. I am fortunate that I had a good upbringing and went to a good school, Govan High. - The closest person to me growing up was my mum's youngest brother, my uncle There were ten years between us but he was like a big brother to me.
+- 6. I am fortunate that I had a good upbringing and went to a good school, Govan High. - 7.
+The closest person to me growing up was my mum's youngest brother, my uncle There were ten years between us but he was like a big brother to me.
 He came from a very musical family and all my influences came from him.
 Unfortunately he was one of the first generations to be introduced to heroin and he asphyxiated in my gran's house one New Year.
 I was thirteen years old at the time and was in my mum's house nearby when it happened.
 Losing him had a bad effect on me and changed a lot of things.
-I think I was wired differently after that. - I realised years later that my mum had put herself in a position and felt she was trapped.
+I think I was wired differently after that. - 8.
+I have two younger siblings who came along after I had been sent to prison.
+They are and and .
+Their dad was a very controlling person, domineering and I realised that quite quickly.
+Years later, my sister told me that he used to squeeze her hand if she didn't call him dad in front of people.
+From a certain age, I didn't want to have anything to do with him, so I stayed with my gran.
+Even after my Uncle passed, I stayed with my gran.
+I was very close to her. - I realised years later that my mum had put herself in a position and felt she was trapped.
 I think she just accepted it and tried to make the best of it.
 I didn't have any time for him.
 He passed away recently. - 10.
 I remember catching him one time when he had my mum by the throat.
 They were in her kitchen and there was hot food in the pan.
 There were a few physical times between them but he wasn't really that bad to her.
 Once they did eventually separate, my mum didn't hold her children back.
 My younger siblings always had access to him if they wanted and there was never any bias towards anybody.
-My mum was very forgiving. - 11.
-He was a big man.
+My mum was very forgiving. - He was a big man.
 I remember going into my mum's house just before he passed.
 He was sitting in the dining room.
 I was probably ready to say something but my mother gave me that look as if to say don't say a word.
 I'm glad she did because I could see the look on his face.
 He was tearing over and trying to say sorry quietly so my mum couldn't hear.
 I'm not sure if he blamed himself for a lot of the things that happened.
 Looking at the man, he had blatantly shrunken in ill-health.
 I shook his hand, it was what it was.
 He died not long after that.
 I'm glad I made peace with him because it wasn't nice to see him like that and life's too short.
 I didn't think I could ever be so forgiving but that did get to me.